You’ve probably heard the terms “bull market” and “bear market.” What do these terms mean and how do they affect you and your retirement savings?

 A bull market is a good time to take part in the stock market if you want to gain profits, but a wise investor will also take appropriate steps to protect his or her portfolio in the event of a market downturn.

-Here are three strategies you can use to protect your portfolio from crashing in a bear market:
+Here are three strategies you can use to protect your retirement portfolio from crashing in a bear market:

 Whether high or low, it’s important that you act now to protect your retirement and investment portfolio.
 Contact Dewitt & Dunn today for expert help securing your portfolio.